julianbernauer/polidoc/README.md

 - "polidoc_codebook.tex" creates the codebook from these files and only needs to be re-run for an update

 # Party list
-- In the folder you'll find lists of all parties covered across countries and regions
+- In the codebook you'll find lists of all parties covered across countries and regions
 - This is the master file for the assignemt of cmp-style codes
 - It is created from the source files using "polidoc_manifestos.r"